 Cleverly placed bunkers at the front and right of the putting surface will guzzle any short shot and anything pushed out to the right of the green may bounce down a slope towards the rough.
 However, a sweet shot over the bunker might also mean a birdie.

-Olivewood’s closing hole is relaxed from start to finish providing a great way to end a round.
+Olivewood’s closing hole eighteen is relaxed from start to finish providing a great way to end a round.
 This par 5 is laden with opportunity – those wishing to protect their scores can play the hole conservatively, easing the ball up the fairway and to the green in three shots, others, intent on making up lost ground, can belt the ball down the fairway and try to get onto the green in two.
-However, the further the drive, the narrower the fairway, which eventually shrinks to a dozen or so metres, before again broadening.
+However, the further the drive, the narrower the fairway, which eventually shrinks to a dozen or so meters, before again broadening.

 An easterly wind should propel a really well-struck driver past the narrowing fairway and around a slight dogleg left, leaving an easy shot onto the bunker-guarded green.